SeldonIO/seldon-core/examples/streaming/knative-eventing/README.md

 ### Run the model in our cluster

-Now we run the Seldon Deployment
+Now we run the Seldon Deployment configuration file we just created.

 ```python